hyperledger-archives/sawtooth-core/docs/source/architecture/scheduling.rst

 The Executor is responsible for the execution of transactions by sending them to transaction processors.
 The overall flow for each transaction is:

-- The Executor obtains the next transaction and initial context from the scheduler
+1. The Executor obtains the next transaction and initial context from the scheduler.
-- The Executor obtains a new context for the transaction from the Context Manager by providing the initial context (contexts are chained together)
+#.
+The Executor obtains a new context for the transaction from the Context
+   Manager by providing the initial context (contexts are chained together).
-- The Executor sends the transaction and a context reference to the transaction processor
+#.
+The Executor sends the transaction and a context reference to the transaction
+   processor.
-- The transaction processor updates the context's state via context manager calls
+#.
+The transaction processor updates the context's state via context manager
+   calls.
-- The transaction processor notifies the Executor that the transaction is complete
+#.
+The transaction processor notifies the Executor that the transaction is
+   complete.
-- The Executor updates the scheduler with the transaction's result with the updated context
+#.
+The Executor updates the scheduler with the transaction's result with the
+   updated context.

-In the case of serial scheduling, step (1) simply blocks until step (6) from the previous transaction has completed.
-For the parallel scheduler, step (1) blocks until a transaction exists which can be executed because it's dependencies have been satisfied, with steps (2) through (6) happening in parallel for each transaction being executed.
+In the case of serial scheduling, step 1 simply blocks until the previous transaction's step 6 has completed.
+For the parallel scheduler, step 1 blocks until a transaction exists which can be executed because its dependencies have been satisfied, with steps 2 through 6 happening in parallel for each transaction being executed.

 Iterative Scheduling